nbrugger-tgm/factory-rally-server/documentation/rules.md

    - During the upgrade phase each player can buy upgrade cards for the energy cubes he has.
 2. The programming phase:
    - Each player gets an amount of programming cards.
-   - Every player has to place the maximum of the programming cards he is able to.
+   - Every player has to place the maximum of the programming cards he is able to. (all players at the same time)
 3. The power-down-announce phase:
    - Each player can now tell that they want to power down after this round
 4. The register phase:
    - Now the robots gets moved like their programming cards tell them too in five register phases.
      - The robots get moved once after another so the priority beacon tells them in which order they have to move.
-     - When every robot has moved the board elements gets triggered.
+     - When every robot has moved the board elements are triggered.
 5. End of turn effects:
    - There are map fields which only do something after the 5th register phase *More here*